crcn/tandem-old/docs/user-guide/README.md

 #### src/

-The `src` directory is the source of all of your component files.
+The `src` directory contains all of your source files including your component files (`*.js`), and JavaScript files.
+Anything that gets built basically.

 #### src/main.pc